Photo Quiz (guide)

 - Be able to describe why there are different guidelines in journalism, PR & advertising

-- Look up and read the NPPA code of ethics
+- In doubt?
+Look up and read the NPPA code of ethics

 - Read through the tutorials